Vindexus/mcgrules/onemoresong.md

 ## Determining Winner
 When the game is over players find their final store.

-- Count the points you gained during the game
+ - Count your superfans: each is worth 2 points
-- Get +2 points for each superfan you collected
+ - Count your superfans that match your Fan Quest: each is worth a further 1 point

 ### Resolving Ties
 If there is a tie for first place then an **extra round** is played.
 All players participate in the final round.